Wilbur J. Cohen Building History

 Social Security Administration

-Ben Shahn’s concept for his murals, The Meaning of Social Security originated from the words of Franklin Delano Roosevelt, giving pictorial form to the President’s June 8, 1934 address to Congress during the debate on the Social Security legislation: “This security for the individual and for the family concerns itself primarily with three factors.
-People want decent homes to live in; they want to locate them where they can engage in productive works; and they want some safeguard against misfortunes which cannot be wholly eliminated from this man-made world of ours.”
+In 1938, as a new headquarters building for the Social Security Board was being planned, prominent artists were commissioned to decorate the interior public spaces of the building.
+Ben Shahn's concept for his murals, The Meaning of Social Security originated from the words of Franklin Delano Roosevelt, giving pictorial form to the President's June 8, 1934 address to Congress during the debate on the Social Security legislation: "This security for the individual and for the family concerns itself primarily with three factors.
+People want decent homes to live in; they want to locate them where they can engage in productive works; and they want some safeguard against misfortunes which cannot be wholly eliminated from this man-made work of ours."

 The Social Security Act was passed on August 14, 1935 as part of the New Deal program of sweeping social reforms that responded to the economic crisis of the Great Depression.
 Shahn’s Social Security mural vividly captures the ambitions of the New Deal programs and also serves as an example of government efforts to extend patronage to the arts in the 1930s.